aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/php/php-programmers-guide/loading-and-saving-documents/load-text-file-in-php/_index.md

 ﻿---
-title: Load Text File in PHP – Aspose.Words for .NET
+title: Load Text File in PHP
+second_title: Aspose.Words for .NET
 articleTitle: Load Text File in PHP
 linktitle: Load Text File in PHP
 description: "Loading text document using Aspose.Words for .NET in PHP using COM in C#."